makyo/writing/work/sawtooth/youre-gone/youre-gone.md

 *3:06 PM Markus>* I'm sad and I'm tired and I want you back.

 *3:06 PM Markus>* I'm sitting on the floor waiting for the shower again.
-My tail's fallen asleep.
+My butt's fallen asleep.
 I'm gonna go before you get mad, even if that isn't possible.

 *3:07 PM Markus>* I don't care if that's me grieving in an unhealthy manner or anything, I'm going to go before you get mad.